sammarth-k/summer-of-qode/Python/2021/Class 3/Student Code/Vinaya Dua/README.md

 # Vinaya Dua: Class 3 Assignments and Code
-This folder contains code and assignments submitted by Vinaya Dua in Class 3 of the Q-Programming Summer of Qode
+This folder contains code and assignments submitted by Vinaya Dua in Class 3 of the Q-Programming Summer of Qode.